Timmackie/readme-generator/Develop/output/test.md

 ## Contributing

-use good
+test

 ## Tests

-click stuff
+test

 ## Questions

-If you have any questions about the repo, open an issue or contact [timmackie](https://github.com/timmackie) directly at timmackie117@gmail.com.
+If you have any questions about the repo, open an issue or contact [test](https://github.com/test) directly at test.